 They can either internalise the lack of love and replace it with hatred, or they can cling to the love they’ve known and wear it as a mask among the busy crowd.

-For me, the choice was clear—I clung to what I love, and that was See Yourself.
+For me, the choice was clear—I clung to what I love, and that was the football.

 In mutual loneliness, a hidden community emerges—a space where those of us who are isolated can achieve remarkable things, born from struggle.